Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

     All previously deployed resources will remain unchanged.
     Fabric items whose REST APIs and terrafrom provider don't support Service Principal / Managed Identity authentication (i.e. Data Pipelines and others) will be deployed with user context authentication.

-## Optional: Setting up an Azure VM for Authentication with Managed Identity
+## Optional: Setting up an Azure VM for authentication with managed identity

 If you need to create a new Linux VM, it is recommended that you:
 - create an [Ubuntu VM](https://learn.microsoft.com/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).